High Country in moderate drought

 According to the National Weather Service’s rainfall map, no location in Watauga County has received more than 2.0 inches of rain combined in the last 30 days.
 The Boone area had less than 0.25 combined inches of rain.

-Luebehusen said that an observer a mile south of Boone is currently running a deficit of 5.87 inches of rain since August and that other regional totals are lower than normal.
+Luebehusen said on Sept.
+26 that an observer a mile south of Boone is currently running a deficit of 5.87 inches of rain since August and that other regional totals are lower than normal.

 Temperatures higher than normal, an average of 1-5 degrees higher, according to Luebenhusen, have contributed to the dry conditions, and that along with high pressure keeping out rainfall is leading to a drop in local stream levels and more stress on vegetation levels.